Cyberian-Dev/entitykb/README.md

 * **Terms index** for efficient storing and retrieval of entity names and synonyms.

-* **Processing pipeline** that normalizes, tokenizes and extracts entities from text.
+* **Processing pipeline** that normalizes and tokenizes text and then resolves entities from spans of tokens.

 * **Searching** with Python based query and traversal language.